Uses of the concave mirror and the convex mirror in our daily life

 Uses of the convex mirror

-The convex mirror is used as a side-view mirror on the passenger’s side of a car because it forms an erect and smaller image of the way behind the car.
+Convex mirror is used as a side-view mirror on the passenger’s side of a car because it forms an erect and smaller image of the way behind the car.
+Convex mirrors provide a wider field of view than flat mirrors, making them safer for driving.
+You can take fun photos of yourself and your passengers in the convex mirror, or of the cars and scenery behind you.

-The convex mirror is suitable for convenience shops and big supermarkets and any other corner that need anti-thief, It is used in turning off the road and parking.
+Convex mirror is suitable for convenience shops and big supermarkets and any other corner that needs anti-thief, It is used in turning off the road and parking.
+Convex mirrors are also used in security mirrors in stores to deter shoplifting by giving employees a wider view of the store and helping prevent theft.

 Convex mirrors are used inside buildings, They are also used in making lenses of sunglasses, They are used in the magnifying glass, They are used in securities and they are used in telescopes.

-Convex mirrors are spherical mirrors, they give a virtual and erect image, and the image by a convex mirror can’t be captured on a screen, Side-view mirrors in vehicles, driveways, etc use a convex mirror.
+Convex mirrors are spherical mirrors, they give a virtual and erect image, and the image by a convex mirror can’t be captured on a screen, Side-view mirrors in vehicles, and driveways use a convex mirror.
+Convex mirrors are used at intersections and other dangerous areas of the road to help drivers see oncoming traffic.

 Properties of the formed image by the convex mirror